EverLand1/9300-8i_IT-Mode/README.md

 - mpt3x64.rom&emsp;        :&emsp;      UEFI BIOS OROM
 - sas3flash.efi&emsp;      :&emsp;      Flashing tool

 &emsp; _Note: Other tutorials aimed at flashing older models including 9200 models may use sas2flash.efi instead.
-The 9300 does not work with sas2flash.efi and requires sas3flash.efi._
+The 9300 model does not work with sas2flash.efi and requires sas3flash.efi.
+This guide does not cover 9200 model controllers, but there is a detailed tutorial [here](https://www.servethehome.com/lsi-sas-2008-raid-controller-hba-information/)._
 - SAS9300_8i_IT.bin&emsp;  :&emsp;      IT Mode Firmware

+&emsp; _Note #1: There is a [reset bug](https://github.com/EverLand1/9300-8i_IT-Mode/issues/1) present in firmware versions below 16.00.12.00.
+Those earlier versions can lead to performance issues causing the controller to reset when using SATA HDDs.
+An updated version of the firmware has been added to this repo.
+The old firmware version (16.00.10.00) will still be located in this repo due to archival purposes and as another option for SAS HDD systems._

+Here is iX-System's description of the issue:
+> Servers with the LSI 9300 HBA may experience some performance issues causing the controller to reset when using SATA HDDs. iXsystems has worked with Broadcom to provide a firmware update that resolves the controller reset issue.
+If you have the LSI 9300 HBA with firmware version 16.00.12.00 or earlier installed and would like to resolve the occasional controller reset from this issue, follow these instructions.
+Please note that the firmware update is only available from iXsystems.”
+**Please Note: This problem only applies to firmware versions below 16.00.12.00 and only affects SATA drives.
+SAS drives are not affected.**

-&emsp; _Note: Sometimes there can be trouble with using the "__" and "Shift" keys while in the UEFI shell.
+&emsp; _Note #2: Sometimes there can be trouble with using the "__" and "Shift" keys while in the UEFI shell.
 If any problems occur, change the name of this file to something without those characters and retry, adjusting the following commands accordingly._

 ## 2. Preparing the USB Drive
 1. To access the UEFI shell later on with the required files, you must format your USB flash drive into a bootable Free-DOS drive using Rufus.
 Launch Rufus, select the correct drive under **"Device"**, select **"Free-DOS"** under **"Boot Selection"**, and click **"Start"**.
 This should only take a couple seconds.